Video games in India: Esports

+In 2019, the total prize money in Indian eSports grew by 180%.
+International eSports events such as ESL One Mumbai and DreamHack: Delhi 2019 were hosted in the country.

+In October 2019, international eSports team organization Fnatic announced its expansion into India by acquiring the Indian PUBG Mobile team XSpark.
+In January 2020, Fnatic's Indian PUBG Mobile team moved into a temporary bootcamp in Mumbai.

+COBX Gaming, an esports venture backed by Route Mobile founder Rajdip Gupta, announced a $10 million investment to promote the esports ecosystem in India.
+COBX will launch an online domestic league, and an international league besides building an Indian team for international eSports championships.

 In February 2021, the hashtag #RecognizeEsportsInIndia trended on Twitter, which caught the attention of the Indian government.
 A few weeks later, the Indian Olympic Association (IOA) announced esports as an official sport and the Esports Federation of India (ESFI) as its governing body.
 Before this announcement, esports were considered a demonstration sport in India.